aevrah/100-days-of-code/log.md

 **Thoughts**: Really enjoyed using Cornify for this project!

+### Day 53: February 22, 2018
+**Today's Progress**: I downloaded Yarn, Grunt, Gulp, and webpack and started on the Dependency Management section for Cassidy William's Udemy course ['JavaScript and React for Developers: Master the Essentials'](https://www.udemy.com/js-and-react-for-devs) today.

 <!--### Day 0: February 30, 2016 (Example 2)
 ##### (delete me or comment me out)-->